dimitri-nicolo/calico/maintenance/monitor/metrics.md

 ---
-title: Policy metrics in Prometheus
+title: Monitor policy metrics
 description: Monitor the effects of policy in your cluster and received alerts by defining rules and thresholds.
-canonical_url: /reference/other-install-methods/security/metrics/metrics
+canonical_url: /maintenance/monitor/metrics
 ---

 {{site.prodname}} adds the ability to monitor effects of policies configured in your cluster.